Stormbringer (video game): Gameplay

 Gameplay takes the form of a graphic adventure, with commands being inputted via the "Windimation" menu-driven interface, in the style of the previous two games, Spellbound and Knight Tyme (1986).

 Magic Knight again has a limited amount of strength which is consumed by performing actions and moving from screen to screen as well as being sapped by various enemies such as the Stormbringer's storm cloud and spinning axes and balls that bounce around some rooms and should be avoided.
-The need for the player to monitor Magic Knight's strength and avoid enemies means that Stormbringers gameplay is closer to the arcade adventure feel of Spellbound rather than the much more pure graphic adventure feel of Knight Tyme.
+The need for the player to monitor Magic Knight's strength and avoid enemies means that Stormbringers gameplay is closer to the action-adventure feel of Spellbound rather than the much more pure graphic adventure feel of Knight Tyme.

 As with the previous two Magic Knight games, there are characters with whom Magic Knight can interact and have help him.
 Magic Knight's spellcasting abilities are also important for solving the game's puzzles including the "merge" spell to be used when he finds Off-White Knight.